-A central pathogenic feature of P. falciparum infection is the sequestration of infected red blood cells to the endothelial lining of blood vessels.
-Sequestration allows parasites to avoid passage through the spleen where they would be eliminated, but it can act as a trigger for severe malaria when large numbers of infected red blood cells accumulate in specific vascular sites, such as the brain (cerebral malaria) and placenta (malaria during pregnancy).
+The Smith Lab studies endothelial dysfunction associated with infection with Plasmodium falciparum.
+A major virulence determinant of P. falciparum infection is the sequestration of infected red blood cells to the endothelial lining of blood vessels.
+Sequestration allows parasites to avoid passage through the spleen where they would be eliminated, but it can act as a trigger for severe malaria when large numbers of infected red blood cells accumulate in critical organs, such as the brain (cerebral malaria) and placenta (malaria during pregnancy).
 A major research interest for the Smith Lab is to decipher how infected red blood cells attach to different microvascular beds and understanding vascular disease mechanisms caused by sequestered parasites.

 Binding of infected red blood cells to blood vessels is mediated by a large and diverse family of parasite adhesion proteins, called PfEMP1.
-To avoid immune destruction, malaria parasites use a clever strategy called clonal antigenic variation to control PfEMP1 expression and specifically express only one PfEMP1 on the red blood cell membrane at a time.
-This immune evasion strategy enables parasites to gradually express different members of the PfEMP1 family and stay one step ahead of the host antibody response.
-As the parasite switches between different PfEMP1 proteins, this determines parasite-binding tropism for different blood vessels.
+To avoid immune destruction, malaria parasites use a sophisticated strategy called clonal antigenic variation to specifically express only one PfEMP1 on the red blood cell membrane at a time and vary expression between PfEMP1 family members.
+This immune evasion strategy enables parasites to stay one step ahead of the host protective antibody response and influences parasite-binding tropism for different blood vessels.

 The Smith Lab is interested in understanding the molecular mechanisms governing parasite-vessel wall interactions.
-We investigate the structure and function of PfEMP1 proteins and host receptor interactions associated with deadly malaria complications.
+We investigate the structure and function of PfEMP1 proteins and host receptor interactions associated with severe malaria.
 We recently identified a distinct subset of PfEMP1 proteins that binds to brain endothelial cells using a host receptor called endothelial protein C receptor (EPCR).
 As EPCR plays a key role in regulating blood clotting and inflammation in blood vessels, our work suggests there are important linkages between IE cytoadhesion and vascular disease complications associated with severe malaria.
-We use a combination of laboratory and field based studies to better understand malaria disease pathogenesis and to design disease interventions.
+We use a combination of laboratory and field-based studies in Africa and India to better understand malaria disease pathogenesis and to design disease interventions.

 Investigating the P. falciparum Cytoadhesion Virulence Determinant